JoshOlorunseun/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
 IBM Data Analysis with Python Course (Week 6) Final Test utilizing JupyterLab

-In this work, I am a Data Analyst working at a Real Estate Investment Trust.
+In this project, I am a Data Analyst working at a Real Estate Investment Trust.
 The Trust would like to start investing in Residential real estate.
 I am tasked with determining the market price of a house given a set of features.
 I will analyze and predict housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.

 **Dataset Used in this Assignment **